HpWang-whu/YOHO/README.md

 python Test.py --Part PartI --max_iter 1000 --dataset 3dmatch
 ```

-where PartI is yomo-c and PartII is yomo-o, max_iter is the ransac times and dataset can be replaced as 3dLomatch.
+where PartI is yoho-c and PartII is yoho-o, max_iter is the ransac times and dataset can be replaced as 3dLomatch, all the results will be placed to ```./data/YOHO_FCGF```.